Skip to Content

 See more on all bjj belts: A purple belt in bjj comes after a blue belt in the jiu jitsu belt ranks.

-I am currently 2 years into my purple belt in Brazilian jiu jitsu under Richie Martinez of 10th Planet San Diego (see pic of me receiving my purple belt above).
+I recently received my brown belt in belt in Brazilian jiu jitsu under Richie Martinez of 10th Planet San Diego (see pic below).
 So hopefully, I can provide some insight!

 Is a BJJ Purple Belt Dangerous – Key Takeaways

-• In terms of, how dangerous is a purple belt in brazilian jiu jitsu vs untrained individual, they should be able to defend, control, and submit nearly any untrained opponent regardless of their size.
+• Again, a purple belt in bjj should be able to defend, control, and submit nearly any untrained opponent regardless of their size.

 • In a street fight, a purple belt will have a very strong advantage over their attacker and should be able to takedown, control, and submit them.